ktoddbrown/ktoddbrown.github.io/about.md

 I received my PhD (2013) from the University of California, Irvine from the Earth System Science Department.
 I also hold a Bachelor of Science (2004) from Harvey Mudd College in Claremont, California in Mathematics and I have worked as a software developer for bioinformatics tools at Massachusetts General Hospital in Boston, Massachusetts.

-Thoughts and opinions on here are my own and do not reflect those of my employer, mentors, minions, pets, or other parties.
+Thoughts and opinions on here are my own and do not reflect those of my employer, mentors, students, minions, pets, or other parties.